Amber-Chaeeunk/Amber-Chaeeunk/README.md

 ### Hi there 👋

-🌱 I’m currently learning ML / DL
+🌱 I’m currently learning AI / DL

 😄 I first started programming at 42SEOUL with C